scsarver/terraform_aws_base_networks/terraform_cloud/README.md

 Terraform Cloud Notes:
 - Need to create your TF Cloud account: https://app.terraform.io
-- Need to create a workspace and point to your VCS code base where your terraform config lives.
+- Need to create a workspace and point to your VCS code base where your terraform config lives (you will need to authenticate to Github for example).
 - Need to add your cloud provider credentials to the workspace so TF Cloud can run plan and apply's to your account.
 - Need to create a user token and create your ~/.terraformrc file so your cli can run plans and apply's from your TF Cloud account.
 - Need to run terraform init --backend-config=./backend.conf so your state will be managed by Terraform cloud Note: your file can be named differently however this repo .gitignored backend.conf files so they wont be checked in to version control.